remaerd/Keys/README.md

 	openssl rsa -in private.pem -pubout -out public.pub
 ```

-The iOS Client get the Public Key and encrypted data.
+The iOS client get the Public Key and encrypted data.
 So you can decrypt the data with the public key.

 ```swift
 	let data = "Hello World!".dataUsingEncoding(NSUTF8StringEncoding)!